 Who We Serve

 The UAC serves all Exploratory and Pre-Professional students at the University of Kansas.

-The UAC operates within the Appreciative Advising model of advising.
+The Undergraduate Advising Center operates within the Appreciative Advising model of advising.
 Appreciative Advising is the intentional collaborative practice of asking positive, open-ended questions that help student optimize their educational experiences and achieve their dreams, goals, and potential (Bloom, Hutson & He, 2008).
 We are a team of 22 advisors, 1 graduate assistant advisor, and 11 peer advisors.

 The Undergraduate Advising Center was created 1997 under the direction of Kathryn Nemeth Tuttle.
 Initially called the Freshman-Sophomore Advising Center, advisors saw about 1,200 students in its first year.
 In 2007, the name changed to reflect the mission and objectives of the center.
 Today, the UAC assists nearly 13,500 students in choosing a major, making schedule plans, supervising probation cases, finding academic and professional resources, and successfully advancing to a college degree.